yizeyi18/ScalES/doc/refactor2020.rst

   Remove the descriptors and contexts floating around.
 Decide whether to keep other EXXDF routines

-- [ ] Make the new bdist.redistribute_col_to_row and
+- [ ] Make a decision about the best way to proceed with row<->col transformation among the methods of

+    a. the new bdist.redistribute_col_to_row and
-  bdist.redistribute_row_to_col consistent with the existing AlltoallForward / AlltoallBackward (e.g. used in MultSpinor)
+    b. the old AlltoallForward / AlltoallBackward (e.g. used in MultSpinor)
+    c. methods based on pdgemr2d (not available in GPU, but according to Wei may be faster on CPU).

+    We need:

+    1. Benchmark results about the performance of each option.
+    2. Leave at most two options (preferably one) for such a task.
+    3. In case pdgemr2d is needed in the end, it needs to be encapsulated.

-- [ ] pcdiis: the data conversion should not be done with gemr2d, but should be done with block distributors.
+- [ ] pcdiis: cleanup the row<->col transformation.

 - [d] Utilities to NumVec to clean up the spinor: